jayprimer/CPGminer/README.md

 CPGminer is a Python application that provides an interactive dashboard for Complete Prokaryote Genome (CPG) metadata.
 It's designed to offer an easy way to inspect and analyze genome features and taxonomy, promoting greater understanding and facilitating improved data-driven decisions in genome research and education.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
+You may choose to download the pre-built release file or you can install python source codes locally.

+### Release

+Download the release file (.zip):

+- [Win32-x64-1.0.0](https://github.com/jayprimer/CPGminer/releases/tag/win32-x64-1.0.0) : executable version (.exe) of CFGminer for windows.
+Unzip and run CFGminer.exe.
+Follow instructions in the command line prompt.
+You will see the dashboard open in your browser.

+### Install source codes locally

-### Prerequisites
+#### Prerequisites
 - Python (version 3.7 or above)
 - pip (Python package installer)

-## Clone the repository
+#### Clone the repository
 Clone the project to your machine:

 ```bash
 git clone git@github.com:jayprimer/CPGminer.git
 ```

-## Setting Up a Virtual Environment
+#### Setting Up a Virtual Environment
 To isolate your project and manage its dependencies, it's recommended to create a virtual environment.

-### Create a virtual environment
+##### Create a virtual environment
 Navigate to the project directory and run the following command to create a new virtual environment:

 ```bash
 python -m venv ./venv
 ```

-### Activate the virtual environment
+##### Activate the virtual environment
 Activate the virtual environment using the following command:

 For linux,